ampproject/amp.dev/pages/content/amp-dev/documentation/courses/beginning-course-small/index.md

 In this course, we will start with a basic HTML page.
 We have created an empty project on Glitch containing a few images, server code that you’ll need later, and an `index.html` file with a title and a single image.

 Open [this](https://glitch.com/edit/#!/nosy-leech) project to begin.
-Click the “Remix This” button on the top right-hand side to create a new project that you can edit.
+Click the "Remix This" button on the top right-hand side to create a new project that you can edit.
 You can continue to use this editor for this and future courses.
 Each future course will also give you the opportunity to start with a reference version of the solution to that point.

 You don’t have to use Glitch to complete these trainings.
 However, some of the code required to complete the exercises is only contained in the Glitch samples.
 If you’d like to use another editor, you may still need to use the Glitch samples to find this code.